PX4/PX4-user_guide/en/ros/ros2_comm.md

    pip3 install --user -U empy pyros-genmsg setuptools
    ```

-### Setup XRCE-DDS Agent & Client
+### Setup Micro XRCE-DDS Agent & Client

-For ROS 2 to communicate with PX4, a XRCE-DDS client must be running on PX4, connected to an XRCE-DDS agent running on the companion computer.
+For ROS 2 to communicate with PX4, [uXRCE-DDS client](../modules/modules_system.md#uxrce_dds_client) must be running on PX4, connected to a micro XRCE-DDS agent running on the companion computer.

 #### Setup the Agent